Air Fryer Donut Holes

 This post may contain affiliate links.
 Please read our disclosure policy.

-When my sweet tooth is screaming for attention, I love to pull out these easy air fryer donut holes.
+When my sweet tooth is screaming for attention, I love to pull out these easy Air Fryer Donut Holes.
 They’re fluffy, packed with warm spices, and topped off with a delicious sugar and cinnamon coating.
-And if that wasn’t enough to draw you in, you can swap out the air fryer homemade donuts version of this recipe with a ridiculously easy version made with biscuits.
+And if that wasn’t enough to draw you in, you can swap out the air fryer homemade from scratch donuts version of this recipe with a ridiculously easy version made with biscuits.

 chocolate sauce dripping from donut holes